 Visit Delft — A Scenic City of the Dutch Golden Age

-The picturesque city of Delft, located in the southern part of the Netherlands, between Rotterdam and The Hague, on the bank of the Schie river, is irresistibly reminiscent of Amsterdam in its appearance and ambiance, so it is also called “Mini Amsterdam”.
+The picturesque city of Delft, located in the southern part of the Netherlands, between Rotterdam and The Hague, on the bank of the Schie River, is irresistibly reminiscent of Amsterdam in its appearance and ambiance, so it is also called “Mini Amsterdam”.

 The city of Delft is known for its beautiful Delft pottery and excellent artists, who, for almost 4 centuries, have nurtured the tradition of making blue and white artworks.
 Made of ceramics and porcelain, they are decorated with lovely motifs of nature, striking religious scenes, and images from everyday life, which makes them especially appealing to customers.
 It’s about an old, authentic dyeing technique whose recipe has not changed even to this day.